SamuraiWriter7/question-ignition-agent-protocol/README.md

 A question should ignite reasoning.
 A premise should be tested before acceleration.
 Self-dialogue should grow hypotheses without becoming self-hypnosis.
+A hypothesis should not become a conclusion before verification.
 Reasoning should circulate.
 Circulation should be verified.
 Verification should compress.